Likithvk1/Attendance-monitering-system-using-machine-learning/README.md

 # Attendance-monitering-system-using-machine-learning
-using yolo and other achine learning techniques we have develpoed this model
+Using yolo and other achine learning techniques we have develpoed this model use fire base database to store and mointor real time data keep track of it.